qwarks-ops/Dockers-environnement/README.md

 Particular dockers configuration

 Each branch propose a configuration for dockerfile, docker-compose.yml.
-Some case others files will be added for specifice environnement.
+Some case others files will be added for specific environnement.
+The goal is to centralize minimal simple configuration.

 Documentations:
 * Install : https://docs.docker.com/engine/install/debian/